killercup/trpl-ebook/book/the-stack-and-the-heap.md

 fast too.

 The downside is that we can’t keep values around if we need them for longer than a single function.
-We also haven’t talked about what that name, ‘stack’ means.
+We also haven’t talked about what the word, ‘stack’, means.
 To do that, we need a slightly more complicated example:

 ```rust